KAlex91/CNN-for-cats-and-dogs-img-classification/README.md

 # CNN-for-cats-and-dogs-img-classification

 This project was inspired by sendex.
 I tried many different configurations for my CNN model to classify cat and dog images.
+The data i used can be found in kaggle.
 I tried making this CNN with all the following configurations:\
 Number of Conv Layers : 2,3 \
 Number of Dense Layers: 1,2 \